 E: Eagers - Elder

-Mike Eagers was a popular 1960s middleweight, born in Blackpool, and moving to Sheffield when he was three years o ld.
+Mike Eagers was a popular 1960s middleweight, billed and living in Sheffield but we have unconfirmed reports he was born in Blackpool and moved to Sheffield when he was three years old.
 On leaving school he became a joiner and learned to wrestle in his spare time.

 No gimmicks, no illusions, just a well trained professional wrestler who entertained fans with his know-how.
 That training came at Ernie Baldwin’s Tingley gymnasium.

-Mike was a real golden boy of the 1960s, and was voted by TV viewers as the one to wear the World of Sport Gold Cloak.
+Mike was a real golden boy of the 1960s, and was voted by TV viewers as the one to wear the World of Sport Gold Cloak on no fewer than three occasions.
 Nevertheless, Mike was pulled by promoter Norman Morrell from a tv bout against Mick McManus and replaced by Peter Preston in the infamous double cross.
 Officially Mike was injured at the time, but our records suggest his injury enabled him to be pretty active elsewhere at the time!

 Made a couple of television appearances in the autumn of 1986, one in which he tagged with Johnny Wilson, and the second facing Birmingham's Steve Logan.
 Not to be confused with the original and highly acclaimed Don Eagle, who died in 1966.